rtreacy87/MLOps-Notes/Lab1/supplementary/wsl-git-setup-wiki.md

 ssh -T git@github.com
 ```

+**Simple explanation:**

+- This command tests if your SSH key is working correctly with GitHub
+- It tries to establish a connection to GitHub using your SSH key
+- If everything is set up correctly, GitHub will recognize you
-If successful, you should see a message like: "Hi username!
+- You'll see a message like: "Hi username!
 You've successfully authenticated..."
+- If you see this message, your SSH setup is working properly
+- If you're prompted for a password, one of the previous steps needs attention

 ## Method 3: Using GitHub CLI